LeoMerc/LeoMerc/Readme.md

 Student at Instituto Tecnologico de Tijuana, enrolled for a major in Systems Engineering (7th Semester)

-Proficient in C# .NET frameworks, C++, SQL (SQL SERVER / MYSQL), HTML, CSS, Javascript, Dart and able to work with React and Kotlin.
+Proficient in C# .NET frameworks, C++, SQL (SQL SERVER / MYSQL), HTML, CSS, Javascript, Dart and able to work with React, Flutter and Kotlin.